npodonnell/Sockie/README.md

-Please see LICENCE.md for licence details.
+Please see LICENCE for licence details.